 Two cats, just like 2 people, can go through the same experience and be affected differently by it.

 They came from the same cattery, one run by an elderly woman who should’ve stopped breeding years ago.
-(All the other cats there had severe health issues and ended up being euthanized.
+All the other cats there had severe health issues and ended up being euthanized.

 Neither of the women at his previous homes had been stellar caregivers, so he didn’t trust Donna.

-The more negative experiences that your cat has had with a person, place, or thing, the more ingrained that fear becomes.
+The more negative experiences your cat has had with a person, place or thing, the more ingrained that fear becomes.